SourceDiver42/plyoung.github.io/pages/vinoma/vinoma-actions.md

 You can also specify a sprite that should be used as a **Portrait**.
 Note that if you choose this then your Dialogue Panel must include an object named "Portrait" and it must have a `UI > Image` component on it.
 The Vinoma main scene template includes this object in the GUI by default since version 1.0.5.

+A **typewriter effect** can be added to the dialogue text by adding the VinomaTypewriter component from `Component > Vinoma > Typewriter Effect` to the `VinomaGUI > Dialogue Panel > Text` object in the `projectData > Vinoma > MainScene` scene.
+One is added by default since verison 1.2.2.

+Simply remove this component if you do not want the effect on the dialogue.

+- Delay is how to long to wait before adding next character/ word.
+- Per Word is whether to add character or words after each delay.

 ![](/img/vinoma/09.png)

 ### Label ###